carpentries/carpentries.org/content/posts/2025/11/what-cldt2-taught-us.md

 ---

-[Fresh off the pilot](https://carpentries.org/blog/2025/05/how-cldt-is-shaping-our-approach/), we went into the second phase of the Carpentries Collaborative Lesson Development Training (CLDT: Part 2), with a clearer understanding of our learners’ needs and a list of ways to make the lessons even better.
+[Fresh off the pilot](https://carpentries.org/blog/2025/05/how-cldt-is-shaping-our-approach/), we went into the second phase of [The Carpentries Collaborative Lesson Development Training](https://carpentries.org/lesson-development/) (CLDT: Part 2), with a clearer understanding of our learners’ needs and a list of ways to make the lessons even better.

-The second phase of the Carpentries training helped us fine-tune what we had started: improving lesson flow, refining exercises, and enhancing accessibility features across the board.
+The second phase of The Carpentries training helped us fine-tune what we had started: improving lesson flow, refining exercises, and enhancing accessibility features across the board.

 This timing couldn’t have been more ideal.
 Having just delivered the pilot, we were able to immediately apply the principles we learned in CLDT2 to iterate on our materials and delivery strategy.
 We tested new approaches, restructured activities based on feedback, and improved how we scaffold learning across modules.